July 30

 Elevated to the Rank of Archbishop

-The new Archbishop of Ravenna was received warmly by the Western Roman Emperor Valentinian III and his mother Galla Placidia.
-His piety, zeal and excellent preaching won him respect and admiration in his See.
-However, throughout the metropolitan see, Peter encountered the surviving remnants of the pagan religion along with the various abuses and distortions of the Catholic faith.
+The new Archbishop of Ravenna was received warmly by the Western Roman Emperor Valentinian III and his mother, Galla Placidia.
+His piety, zeal, and excellent preaching won him respect and admiration in his See.
+However, throughout the metropolitan area, Peter encountered the surviving remnants of the pagan religion along with the various abuses and distortions of the Catholic faith.
 With utmost zeal and pastoral care, he curbed these abuses and evangelized non-Christians during his leadership in Ravenna.

 Defending the Faith Against Heresies

 One of the major erroneous teachings of Peter’s time was monophysitism.
-This belief held that Jesus Christ did not possess a distinct human nature in union with His eternal divine nature even though He has taken on an earthly and human body with its cycle of birth, life, and death.
-Peter greatly labored to prevent the westward spread of this heresy which was promoted by the monk Eutyches from Constantinople.
+This belief held that Jesus Christ did not possess a distinct human nature in union with His eternal divine nature, even though He took on an earthly and human body with its cycle of birth, life, and death.
+Peter greatly labored to prevent the westward spread of this heresy, which was promoted by the monk Eutyches from Constantinople.
 After the Synod of Constantinople in 448 condemned this monk, Eutyches endeavored to gain the support of Peter, but without success.

 Besides his courageous defense of the Catholic faith and its doctrines, Peter also made improvements to the city’s cathedral.
 He also built several new churches.
 He addressed a significant letter to Eutyches, emphasizing the authority of the Pope in the monophysite controversy.